juanruiz85/project-roleplay/README.md

 # I found a bug, what do I do? #
-Due to not having a Bug Tracker atm, you'll have to message me or to the creator of this gamemode 1B0Y/project-roleplay .
-Click "People", then my name, then email me the bug.
+Due to not having a Bug Tracker atm, you'll have to message me or to the creator of this gamemode 1B0Y/project-roleplay

+At my profile you can find my email, then email me the bug.